 Why only marketing your highest achievers hurts recruitment.

 Focusing attention on your Rhodes Scholars and Nobel Laureates in your marketing is tempting.
 But quite frankly, it’s a little too easy.
 Of course you want to highlight these high achievers.
 OK, and maybe pat yourselves on the back.

 But it may be hurting your ability to case a wider net of potential students you can reach.
 We’re talking fewer brainiacs and more average Joes.
 And that’s going to be most of your student population.

 Your typical prospective students aren’t likely daydreaming about writing dissertations.
 What they are dreaming about is a higher education experience that will foster their growth as a person.
 Not just a student.
-They are dreaming about an experience that will help them answer the question, “what do you want to be when you grow up?”
-The Summa Cum Laude students already know that answer.
+They are dreaming about an experience that will help them answer the question, “what do I want to be when I grow up?”
+The Summa Cum Laude students already know this answer.

 People don’t relate to institutions.
 They relate to other people.